 Jump to:

-The white lentils, commonly known as Urad dal, is a whole or split black gram with its black skin removed.
+The white lentil, commonly known as Urad dal, is a whole or split black gram with its black skin removed.
 It is also known as skinless black lentils.
-This ivory white lentil is highly nutritious and rich in protein.
+This ivory white lentil is highly nutritious, rich in protein, and thus perfect for a healthy, balanced meal.

-For the dry urad whole white lentil recipe, you need the following ingredients:
+For the dry urad, whole white lentils recipe, you need the following ingredients:

-White lentil: 1 cup- I prefer Whole White Urad dal or whole black gram without skin to make this recipe.
-You can use split white lentils also.
+White lentils: 1 cup- I prefer whole white urad dal or whole black gram without skin to make this recipe.
+You can also use split white lentils.

-For Masala: Use onion, garlic, ginger, green chillies and tomato to make a masala paste.
-(Chop them and fry them in oil on medium heat).
-In this recipe, I use 2- 3 tablespoons of masala paste I prepared a few days before in a large batch.
-Check this Masala paste recipe here!!
+For masala: Use onion, garlic, ginger, green chilies, and tomato to make the masala for the base.
+(Finely chop and fry them in oil on medium heat).
+In this recipe, I use 2- 3 tablespoons of masala paste that I prepared a few days before in a large batch.

-Spices: cumin seeds, salt, turmeric, garam masala, and chilli powder as per your taste.
+Spices: Cumin seeds, salt, turmeric, garam masala, and red chilli powder as per your taste.

 How to make white lentils?